hicops/hicops/README.md

-# pcdsframe
+# PCDSFrame
-PCDSFrame: A comprehensive and open-source software framework for identification of peptides from LC-MS/MS data
+PCDSFrame: A comprehensive software framework for identification of peptides from DDA LC-MS/MS data using an HPC system (specifically optmized for XSEDE COMET HPC Cluster)

 # Authors:
-Muhammad Haseeb, Muhammad Usman Tariq, Fahad Saeed
+Muhammad Haseeb, Fahad Saeed

+# Introduction

+# References

+# Contact us
+Please reach us at {mhaseeb, fsaeed}@fiu.edu should you face any bugs in the software.